Shindy: 2019: Drama and mainstream popularity

-After two years of absence from the media, mainly due to disputes with his old record label Shindy came back with the lead single DODI from his album Drama released later that year.
+After two years of absence from the media, mainly due to disputes with his old record label, Shindy came back with the lead single DODI from his album Drama released later that year.
 Shortly after he released the songs Road2Goat and Affalterbach.
 With the release of the single Nautilus on 11 May 2019, Shindy gained much more mainstream recognition.
-It officially entered the charts on 17 May 2019.
-The song reached number 2 on the German charts for a week.
+The song officially entered the charts on 17 May 2019 and reached number 2 on the German charts.
+In 2021, he announced the release of his next studio album In meiner Blüte for November, but delayed the release because he had problems with his label.

+2022: Release of In meiner Blüte

+In 2022, Shindy signed with Sony Music Entertainment and again announced the release of In meiner Blüte, this time for of September 2022.
+He released the two singles Mami Freestyle and Hot Summer, but the album was delayed again and later released on 16 July 2023.
+Between March and May 2023 he released the three singles Geld machen Jung, Bayern Freestyle and Cent'anni.
+The album debuted at fourth place on the German charts.
+It also had a guest appearance from Nate Dogg on the track How Come?.
+The posthumous feature came about through Sony Music's contacts with rapper Daz Dillinger, who was a companion of Nate Dogg.